Semester in Salamanca, Spain

 The program start date is January 17, 2021.
 In order to arrive in Spain on the start date, students must depart the U.S. on January 16, 2021.

-Students who choose to enroll in a Spanish university will request early final exams that will occur in mid-May and work with IES Abroad to extend their housing.
-Students will have their exams between May 1 and May 19 and will depart their housing the day after their last final exam.
-It is likely that most students will be done prior to May 19.
+Students who choose to enroll in a Spanish university will request early final exams that will occur the first week of May and work with IES Abroad to extend their housing.
+Students will have their exams between May 3 and 6 and will depart their housing the day after their last final exam.
 The final exam schedule will be available after final enrollment in Salamanca.
 For these reasons, it is recommended that students purchase airline tickets with open-ended or flexible return date policies.

 Dr. Robert A. Granberg Memorial Scholarship